Railcar: Gallery

+Replacement

-A new breed of modern lightweight aerodynamically designed diesel or electric regional railcars that can operate as single vehicles or in trains (or, in “multiple units”) are becoming very popular in Europe and Japan, replacing the first-generation railbuses and second-generation DMU railcars, usually running on lesser-used main-line railways and in some cases in exclusive lanes in urban areas.
+A new breed of modern lightweight aerodynamically designed diesel or electric regional railway vehicles that can operate as single vehicles or in trains (or, in “multiple units”) are becoming very popular in Europe and Japan, replacing the first-generation railbuses and second-generation DMU railcars, usually running on lesser-used main-line railways and in some cases in exclusive lanes in urban areas.
 Like many high-end DMUs, these vehicles are made of two or three connected units that are semi-permanently coupled as “married pairs or triplets” and operate as a single unit.
 Passengers may walk between the married pair units without having to open or pass through doors.
 Unit capacities range from 70 to over 300 seated passengers.
 The equipment is highly customisable with a wide variety of engine, transmission, coupler systems, and car lengths.